govuk-one-login/service-header/README.md

 + request a redirect back to your service after your user has been signed out of One Login
 + subscribe to ‘backchannel log out’ notifications

-If your service uses a form with a POST request to sign users out, an example of the service header using a sign out form instead of a link can be seen on the [header preview page](https://github.com/govuk-one-login/service-header/blob/main/dist/preview.html) ([source code](https://github.com/govuk-one-login/service-header/blob/main/dist/preview.html)).
+If your service uses a form with a POST request to sign users out, an example of the service header using a sign out form instead of a link can be seen on the [header preview page](https://govuk-one-login.github.io/service-header/preview.html).

 ## Using the styles for the header in your service